- /

 - Ignoring small anomalies in test runs; those compound under load

-- Overcustomizing templates per client without abstraction — becomes unmaintainable
+- Overcustomizing templates per client without abstractions — becomes unmaintainable

 Pillar 3: Staffing considerations and workflow design